What Happens to Taxi in New York: Taxi Driver Riot and Crisis Trouble

 Proponents of the current plan, meanwhile, argue that it would bypass the need for an expensive bailout.
 A valuation of $ 250,000 for each medallion, Dange said, could reduce the risk of a number of loan defaults for most lenders while meeting the New York Taxi Workers Alliance’s call for a cap on all medallion debt.

-See also Webcams in New York: You are Caught
+See also Celebrating Halloween in New York: the Highlights

 See also Why We Can’t Climb the Torch of the Statue of Liberty: the Reasons are Kept in History